walter-a-jablonowski/damn-small-engine/README.md

   * just use PHP's syntax that you know well, you can easily compose your view
 * ... and **all PHP language features** are available

 **Can't get any updates?** ... for your prefered templating system anymore?
-Does it have missive codes, maintainance impossibile?
+Does it have massive codes, maintainance impossibile?
 No problem with Damn Small Engine.
-In comparrison this thing is so small, you can easily understand the code and maintain or extend it yourself.
+This thing is so small, you can easily understand the code and maintain or extend it yourself.

 ## Normal sample

 **Building a page and bootstrap 4.3 table**

-:grey_exclamation: There is also a much [simpler sample](Basic_sample.md), that used only the most basic 2 classes and also has some additional features.
+:grey_exclamation: There is also a much [simpler sample](Basic_sample.md), that used only the most basic 2 classes and also has some additional usage features.
 You can find a more **complex sample** below.

 * **Run the code:** /sample_normal/view.php
 * **HTML code see:** /sample_normal/my_controls and /sample_normal/my_includes